-FWF compared the quality of Takko audit reports with FWF audits at the same locations in the same period.
-It was found that generally the reports are of good quality, but often lack specific information regarding living wages (focus is on legal minimum wage) and information regarding excessive overtime is often not in line with the FWF audits.
-It is recommended to arrange a training of Takko compliance staff by FWF and arrange a process of intervision, with FWF audit supervisor joining some of the Takko audits.
-Takko is also recommended to arrange for off-site worker interviews as an important source of information prior to on-site audit visits.
+Takko’s audit reports are generally of good quality, but often lack specific information, e.g. findings on excessive overtime are often not in line with the FWF audits.
+This will continue to require attention.
+Takko should arrange a training of Takko compliance staff by FWF and arrange a process of intervision, with FWF audit supervisors joining some of the Takko audits.
+Takko is also advised to arrange for off-site worker interviews as an important source of information prior to on-site audit visits.

-Generally speaking, the use of agents in sourcing decisions often reduces leverage of the brand to directly address labour conditions.
-Long term business relations and adequate attention to labour conditions may not always be a determining factor in the sourcing decisions of agents.
-Takko is mitigating this risk by working very closely with its agents.
+Takko has strong system for due dilligence in place.
 Agents are only allowed to place orders at a pool of pre-approved suppliers.
-New suppliers need to be approved first and need to have either a BSCI or Takko audit.
+New suppliers need to be approved first by the CSR team and need to have either a recent and complete third-party audit or Takko audit.
 Depending on the results of these audits, Takko will approve new suppliers.
 Local Takko teams are following up on quality or social compliance directly and regularly with the factory, which means it has a good understanding of the production locations and can exercise leverage to work effectively on remediation.

 In its monitoring, Takko needs to pay more attention to address excessive overtime and it needs to develop a pricing policy where the company staff knows that their prices are allowing for the payment of at least legal minimum wages in production countries, which means labour costs per product should be known.
-Finally, it is recommended to involve more suppliers in the WEP programme.
+Finally, it is recommended to continue to enroll more suppliers in the WEP programme.